Changing Behaviour Through Social Marketing

 A study conducted by Brennan and Binney (2010) found that the use of fear and other such emotions to target a group of people can invoke emotions of self-protection and voluntary compliance, whereby people are likely to act if it is in their own best interest.
 A sample of one commercial can be found here.

 Alternatively, positive emotions such as pride, self-confidence and self-worth are common themes in the beauty industry for inspiring change and provoking brand or product adoption.
 Think of the Dove ‘Real Beauty’ campaign, which encourages women of all ages, ethnicities and body types to look at themselves differently.
 The campaign went viral by relating to the emotions felt by almost every woman at some point in her life.
 Through consistent messaging, expressive visuals and messaging, as well as strategic consumer targeting, Dove won the hearts of many: Check it out here.

 The Centre of Excellence for Public Sector Marketing (CEPSM) indicates that people are not always driven by logical, rational, or coherent internal motivations when it comes to social marketing.
-Rather, effective social marketing often plays on emotions over an extended period of time, drawing the attention of audience and relating to them by connecting with them and demonstrating a desired behaviour or thought process.
-Entrepreneur.com describes that authenticity is equally important in social marketing, and that quality over quantity is valued, especially when trying to change behaviour over the long-term.
+Rather, effective social marketing often plays on emotions over an extended period of time, drawing the attention of the audience and relating to them by connecting with them and demonstrating a desired behaviour or thought process.

 Authenticity is equally important in social marketing, and quality over quantity is valued, especially when trying to change behaviour over the long term.